matthewfee/matthewfee/README.md

 ### 🌲 I’m currently working on ...

 - [Meetmax](https://github.com/MyRoWARE/social-network/tree/main/pages) ❄️ - A social media clone using React, Nextjs, Tailwind, Firebase, Storybook, and Recoil
-- Developing further proficiency in Redux and Context.
-I'm also working on developing more skills with Typescript.
+- Developing further proficiency with Redux and Typescript.

 ### 🍃 I love to talk about ...